SrKalikar/Python-Automation/README.md

 # Python-Automation
-It is a Python web automation project created for ease in doing online login in social websites.
+It is a Python web automation project created for ease in doing business and lengthy stuff.
 This Project is created by Shubham Kalikar.